Chapter 4: Crawling the Web and Extracting Data

 <chr> <chr>

-8 How to Combine Vectors in R: A Comprehensive Guide with Examples http…
+9 How to Use na.omit in R: A Comprehensive Guide to Handling Missing Val… http…

-20 Understanding Logical Operators in C Programming http…
+17 Understanding Switch Statements in C Programming http…

 Another approach for this would be using the polite package and its function html_attrs_dfr() which binds together all the different attributes column-wise and the different elements row-wise.